The Block

 Year-round public ice

-Permanent ice means UAF hockey has a modern home venue, community hockey leagues have consistent access, and public skating is available year-round, not just when the schedule allows.
+Permanent ice means UAF hockey has a modern home venue, community hockey leagues have consistent access, and public skating is available year-round.

 Jobs with local hire commitments